Airlines ready for next battle against EU carbon law

 Already the airlines have taken their opposition to European courts.

-The London High Court of Justice referred the case, brought by the Air Transport Association of America, American Airlines AMR.N and United Continental (UAL.N), to the European Court of Justice.ECJ.L
+The London High Court of Justice referred the case, brought by the Air Transport Association of America, American Airlines and United Continental, to the European Court of Justice.(ECJ)

 Earlier this month, the Advocate General at the EU's highest court in a preliminary opinion said EU plans to include airlines in its ETS were legal.